-The Interior Ministry said 43 people were arrested "as a result of the illegal and violent actions."
+The Interior Ministry said 43 people were arrested "as a result of the illegal and violent actions" during the first night of protests on November 28, while parliament raised its security level to the maximum -- code red.

-Early on November 29, riot police deployed tear gas and water cannon against the peaceful demonstrators, with the crackdown continuing through the morning, with masked police firing rubber bullets and brutally beating protesters and journalists.
+Early on November 29, riot police moved to clear out the peaceful demonstrators, with masked police firing rubber bullets and brutally beating protesters and journalists.

 RFE/RL Georgian Service journalist Davit Tsagareli was punched and thrown to the ground by a riot police officer as he reported live from the scene, while earlier RFE/RL captured footage of a police officer repeatedly hitting TV Formula journalist Guram Rogava on the head.